SiliconLabs/wiseconnect/examples/snippets/crypto/attestation/readme.md

 ## Prerequisites/Setup Requirements

-- This application will work when security is enabled and keys are programmed in the device.
+- This application works when security is enabled and keys are programmed in the device.

 ### Hardware Requirements